China services sector maintains healthy growth in July

 "With the end of rainy season and related investment projects startup, we expect the construction activity will remain buoyant," CFLP said.

-Still, Markit Economics, which compiles the HSBC survey, said input prices increased slightly due to higher labour costs while sales prices fell, indicating the sector is still struggling with overcapacity.
+Still, Markit Economics, which compiles the HSBC survey, said input prices increased slightly due to higher labor costs while sales prices fell, indicating the sector is still struggling with overcapacity.

 EXPANSION